How Retail Environments Encourage Smoking, Vaping, or Chewing

 We believe that whoever you are—no matter your race, class, job, zip code, or background—you should have the chance to live free from the harmful effects of commercial tobacco.

-This isn’t just a historical issue—it’s an ongoing, harmful strategy to market in low-income and racially diverse neighborhoods, where people already face barriers like stress, trauma, and fewer opportunities in housing, education, and jobs.
-Commercial tobacco use is often seen as a way to cope, making the problem even worse.
+Predatory marketing tactics by the tobacco industry is a historical, yet ongoing issue—they’re harmful strategies that market in low-income and racially diverse neighborhoods, where people may already face barriers like stress, trauma, and fewer opportunities in housing, education, and jobs.
+Commercial tobacco use is often used to cope and destress, which makes the problem even worse.

-We wanted to understand how people in the Northeast region experience being marketed to by the tobacco industry.
-Through a partnership between the American Lung Association and the NE Statewide Health Improvement Partnership (SHIP), over 200 audits were conducted on retailers across seven counties.
-We looked at the price, placement, product, and promotion of tobacco products in small towns, rural areas, and urban neighborhoods.
-What we found further confirm what we already know: the environments in which commercial tobacco is sold are fueling a cycle of addiction, and the effects are not evenly felt.
+We sought to understand how people in Northeast Minnesota experience targeted marketing by the tobacco industry.
+Through partnership with the American Lung Association and the Northeast Statewide Health Improvement Partnership (SHIP), over 200 retailer audits were conducted across seven counties.
+We looked at the price, placement, product, and promotion of commercial tobacco products in small towns, rural areas, and urban neighborhoods.
+Our findings further confirm what we already know: commercial tobacco retail environments are fueling a cycle of nicotine dependence, and the effects are more damaging to some communities than others.

-But here's the good news: addiction doesn’t have to be the norm.
-We can break the cycle.
+But here's the good news: It’s possible to break the cycle.

 Subscribe to our monthly newsletter